 The Blended Program incorporates the lower-division Hutchins General Education program and the basic course work for Track II with courses from the School of Education beginning in the junior year, allowing students to complete a B.A. in liberal studies and a Multiple Subject Teaching Credential.
-See sample four year plan for Bachelor Arts in Liberal Studies with teaching credential, Track III on page 187.
+Only first semester freshman are eligible for track III.
+See sample four year plan for Bachelor Arts in Liberal Studies with teaching credential, Track III.